FULL-TIME | WINNIPEG LOCATIONS THERF-CT Therapeutic Recreation Facilitator for Older Adults

 Employment Potential

 Graduates of the program are prepared to work with older adults and adults with disabilities in therapeutic and leisure recreation programming.
-Employment is found in long term care, hospitals, rehabilitation centres, adult day centres and community based settings.
+Employment is found in long term care, health centres, rehabilitation centres, adult day centres and community based settings.

 Academic Advising Service